Hasnayeen/laravel-meetup-2017/readme.md

 ## Write Your Application Story

 This repo contains a laravel application with slides and code for my "Laravel Meetup 1.0" presentation.
-This present shows a basic TDD approach for beginners.
+This presentation shows a basic TDD approach for beginners.

 ## How to use